isaac-sim2real/sage/docs/NEW_ROBOT.md

   - **Nucleus path with placeholder**: `"{ISAAC_NUCLEUS_DIR}/Robots/Manufacturer/Model/robot.usd"` - For assets on Isaac Sim Nucleus server
   - The `{ISAAC_NUCLEUS_DIR}` placeholder is automatically resolved at runtime
 - **Offset values**: Use the Z-offset value you determined in Step 1.4
+- **Control Parameters**: The framework uses a priority system for control parameters:
+  1. Command-line arguments (`--kp`, `--kd`, `--control-freq`) take highest priority
+  2. Robot configuration defaults are used if arguments are not provided
+  3. An error is raised if neither is configured

 ## Step 3: Create Robot Configuration File